postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects/override-method-aspect.md

 To log a method is to log its path or calls to it.
 In the aspect that we shall create the name of the target method and then use it to print statements to console.

-To create a simple Method logging aspect,
+To create a simple Method logging aspect:

 **Step 1** Adding the type.